Like all employees, there are two costs to hiring an apprentice: Paying their wages and paying for their training.

 In addition, if your business has 1,000 employees or fewer, hasn’t started an apprentice in the past 12 months and wants to take on one or more apprentices aged between 16 and 24, you may be eligible for a grant.
 The funding, which is given by the National Apprenticeship Service, is up to £1,000 per apprentice, and is aimed at supporting business growth by offering employment to young people.
 The grant is in addition to any costs you’re paid for training your apprentices, and the money doesn’t have to be paid back.

-If you have any questions about taking on an apprentice, call the Apprenticeships Team on 020 8394 8425.
+If you have any questions about taking on an apprentice, call The Business Centre on 020 8394 8593.